Blendify/blender-manual/trunk/blender_docs/manual/render/eevee/shadows.rst

 Contact Shadows
 ---------------

-This type of shadows exists to fix light leaking caused by Bias or shadow map undersampling.
+This type of shadow exists to fix light leaking caused by bias or shadow map undersampling.
-They uses the depth buffer to find occluders (just like Screen Space Reflections).
+It uses the depth buffer to find occluders (just like Screen Space Reflections).
-However, exactly like Screen Space Reflections, they suffer from the same limitations: unknown object thickness, effect disappearing at screen edges.
+However, just like Screen Space Reflections it suffers from the same limitations, namely, unknown object thickness and effect disappearing at screen edges.

 .. tip::